Libardo1/dmprep/README.md

-# prepdm
+# dmprep
-Prepare Design Matrix
+Design Matrix Preparation

 A set of functions for preparing design matrices prior to commencing modelling.